UI for Blazor

 Within a single dedicated tag, the Blazor DropDownList allows you to simply configure minimum and maximum dimensions along with width, height and class that are already exposed parameters.
 In addition to that, the Open and Close methods of the DropDownList allow you to toggle the popup visibility without triggering the OnOpen/OnClose events.

-You can customize the appearance of the Telerik dropdown component through templates so that you can show the data in the desired manner – from adding more data than just the text (such as price), to implementing a grid-like multi-column dropdown with a few lines of CSS.
+You can customize the appearance of the Telerik UI for Blazor DropDownList component through templates to display data in your desired manner—from adding more data formats than just text (such as price) to implementing a grid-like multi-column dropdown with a few lines of CSS.
 You can modify the:

 Built-in support for EditForm and DataAnnotation validation is a must, and it is available out-of-the box in all Telerik Blazor components, including the DropDownList.